Simhadrisravya/Projects/README.md

 Top Performing Products,
 Discount vs Profit Relationship.

-🔍 Business Insights
+🔍 Business Insights:
 Technology category generated the highest sales,
 Some regions contributed more to overall profit, Higher discounts often lead to lower profit,
 Certain sub-categories perform better in both sales and profit.

-🚀 How to Run This Project
+🚀 How to Run This Project:
 Clone the repository,
 Open the notebook in Jupyter Notebook,
 Run all cells,